stujones11/clothing/README.txt

 Wool Clothing - Wool Clothing [WIP] [clothing]
 ==============================================

-Depends: multiskin (available as part of 3d_armor 'multiskin' branch
+Depends: multiskin (available as part of the 3d_armor 0.5.0-dev branch)

 Recommends: inventory_plus or unified_inventory (use only one)